JetBrains/lets-plot/README_PYTHON.md

 Please keep in mind however, that Python API being very similar yet is different in details from R.

-Also, please keep in mind, that despite our best efforts we did not ported 100% of R `ggplot2` API to Python on the one hand and we have added some [extras](#examples) to the API on the other.
+Also, please keep in mind, that despite our best efforts we did not implemented the entire `ggplot2` API in our Python package.
+On the other hand and we have added few [new functions] (#unfamiliar_functions_used_in_examples) to our Python API.

 Thankfully, there is a resource where you can try Datalore Plot live: [Datalore](https://datalore.io).